Know your cystinosis treatments

 What is cystine-depleting therapy?

 CDTs are medicines that work to lower the levels of cystine in the cells.
-Keeping cystine levels low is the main way to help limit or possibly delay damage to your body.
+Keeping cystine levels low is the main way to help limit or possibly delay damage to the body.

-There are 3 FDA-approved CDT treatments.
-Two remove cystine from the body.
-One removes cystine from the eyes.
+There are a number of FDA-approved CDTs.
+They work to remove cystine from the body or the eyes.

-Careful management of cystinosis every day is key.
-Cystine is always being made in your cells even when you look or feel fine.
-Taking your medicines as prescribed can help keep cystine levels low throughout the day.
-If you happen to delay, miss, or stop taking your medicine, cystine levels can rise very quickly—in as little as 3 hours.
-And this can cause damage.
+If a person delays, misses, or stops taking their CDT medicine, cystine levels may rise very quickly—in as little as three hours.
+This may cause damage to the body.
 One medical study showed that patients who took their doses on time had lower average cystine levels compared with patients who delayed dosing.

 Tips for getting the most out of cystinosis treatment

-- Take your medicine at the same time each day
+- CDT medicine should be taken at the same time each day

-- Set a regular alarm on your phone or personal device to help remind you to take your medicine
+- Set a regular alarm on a phone or personal device as a medicine reminder

-- Write down when you take your medicine on a calendar or in a planner so you can track your doses
+- Write down when medicine is taken on a calendar or in a planner to track doses

-Cystinosis can lead to many health issues.
+Cystinosis may lead to many health issues.
 This is especially true when cystine levels are not kept low.
-See the table below for common concerns and their treatments.
-Please speak with your doctor about any concerns you have, and work with your doctor to find the best treatment.
+See the table below for common issues and their treatments.
+Please speak with a doctor about any concerns you have and work together to find the best treatment.

 |Issues resulting from Fanconi syndrome|